frkatona/PSU_Cluster_JobExample/readme.md

 - [x] find python library import methods (for now importing conda in the batch seems fine)

-- [ ] surely there must be a way to avoid the CRLF issue with the .sh file (maybe a setting in the portal? or a way to convert the file to LF in the portal?).
-Git automatically converts to CRLF on Windows, so it's a pain to have to convert it back to LF every time
+- [ ] surely there must be a way to avoid the CRLF line break error that arises sometimes for the .sh file (maybe a setting in the portal? or a way to convert the file to LF in the portal?).
+Git automatically converts to CRLF on Windows and it seems like the portal uses CRLF by default

 - [ ] if a job does not complete before the time limit, do the output and error files still get made or should the script account for this possibility by routinely updating its progress and be coded such that it can resume from where it left off?